-The SurferEQ by Sound Radix has one main party piece and it's exactly that feature that gets me using SurferEQ when I'm mixing bass guitars.
-SurferEQ automatically tracks the melody of a monophonic instrument enabling users to boost or cut the fundamental notes within the full performance of a melody.
-This also tracks the relative harmonic structure as well.
-Often bass guitars/instruments are hard to place in a mix.
-Static EQ's that cut or boost a fixed band can result in notes within the bass line being dipped or exaggerated.
+The SurferEQ by Sound Radix has one main party piece, it is exactly this feature that gets me using SurferEQ when I'm mixing bass guitars.
+SurferEQ automatically tracks the melody of monophonic instruments enabling users to boost or cut the fundamental notes within the full performance of a melody.
+SurferEQ also tracks the relative harmonic structure as well.
+Often bass guitars/instruments can be hard to place in a mix.
+Static EQ's that cut or boost fixed bands can result in notes within the bass performance being dipped or exaggerated.
 SurferEQ makes sure this doesn't happen by keeping the melody, bass guitar in this case, strong and consistent making a bass instrument easy to place in any mix.

 Type of EQ?
 Healing